![]() |

-4.8:1 gain ratio, 65.6 gear inches
+| 4.8:1 gain ratio, 65.6 gear inches |

-I built the bike from the ground up, including the wheels, doing what I could to emulate Rivendell's whole older-is-often-better ideal wherever I could along the way.
-So I've procured a few choice parts for it over the years: high flange silver Suzue track hubs, silver Nitto B115 bars, black cotton Velox bar tape and end-plugs, a black Suntour XC stem, a black IRD seatpost, a black Chris King 1" 2-nut headset, non-aero Dura Ace brakes and levers, and a set of purple Cook Bros. cranks (a gift from an old friend).
-I also plus-nutted a second bottle cage mount into the downtube, just because we had the jig and template for doing so at the bike shop where I was working that summer.
+(Because frame-set-only) I built the bike from the ground up, including the wheels (laced 'em me-self), doing what I could to emulate Rivendell's whole older-is-often-better ethos wherever I could along the way.
+Thus, I procured a few choice parts for it: high flange silver Suzue track hubs, silver Nitto B115 bars, black cotton Velox bar tape and end-plugs, a black Suntour XC stem, a black IRD seatpost, a black Chris King 1" 2-nut headset, a set of non-aero Dura Ace brakes and levers, and a set of purple Cook Bros. cranks.

-The rear singlespeed hub flip-flops, but I usually run it fixed, even though I always keep two brakes on it, because if I ride it I'm probably going to ride it in the woods.
-And, trust me, two brakes are better than one when you're riding a fixed gear bike on slick road tires out in the woods.
+The Suzue singlespeed hub is a flip-flop, but I usually run it fixed, even though I almost always keep two working brakes on it.
+Because these days, if I ride it, I'm most likely to ride it on dirt out in the woods.
+Don't care for cars.
+And the truth is, two brakes are quite a bit better than one when you're riding a fixed-gear roadish bike on roadish tires on dirt.

 Update below...